jkrLab/HiHiC/README.md

 -------------------------------------------------

-1. Change your working directory to HiHiC.
+### Step 1.
+Change your working directory to HiHiC.

 ```